In the fall, it’s the perfect time to do a little herb weaving using sage, sedum and other herbs on hand!

-“It is an excellent digestive herb when used for seasoning on meals of rich meats and fowl which can be hard on the digestive system.
+According to advice in Practical Herbalism, “Sage is an excellent digestive herb when used for seasoning on meals of rich meats and fowl which can be hard on the digestive system.
 The colonists also considered sage a valuable remedy for colds and fevers in the harsh New England winters.”

 Enjoy snipping off the dried herbs for the coming holiday meals or use as a centerpiece on the table or sideboard.

 “Sage is singular good for the head and brain; it quickeneth the senses and memory; strengtheneth the sinews; restoreth health to those that hath the palsy; and takes away shaky trembling of the members.” ~ Gerard

 “I grow my own vegetables and herbs.
 I like being able to tell people that the lunch I’m serving started out as a seed in my yard.” ~Curtis Stone

 ©2024 Deep Roots at Home • All Rights Reserved